-There are plenty of other nutritious grains they could be using, but instead they often use cheap fillers like rice.
+There are plenty of other nutritious grains, but instead they often use cheap fillers like rice.

 Although no one has been able to find enough volunteers to scarf down 50 grams of raw rice flour for testing purposes, they have had no problem recruiting people to test the GI of products made with gluten free flours like rice and corn.
 Here are 5 of the highest in their database…